 The other day, a friend of mine pulled a small instrument out of a bag and asked if I had ever seen one.
 This is what he had -

 I about fell on the floor, I thought it was the oldest bowed psaltery I had ever seen, the missing link!
-No kind of markings, other than the numbers and note names along the…Continue
+No kind of markings, other than the numbers and note names along the edges.
+It's really small, about 14 inches long.
+It's…Continue

 This past weekend I hosted an invitational bowed psaltery gathering here in East Tennessee at Cove Lake State Park.
 I had a couple of motives for doing this and the way it was done.